open-telemetry/opentelemetry.io/content/en/blog/2023/any-metric-receiver.md

 That's it!
 You can implement the same technique with any other shell script you have that reports custom metrics.

-## Fine Tuning with the Transform Processor
+## Fine tuning with the Transform Processor

 While this approach is straightforward, it has a limitation: it only allows you to specify a metric name (`tls.server.not_after.time_left`) and data point